ThioJoe/Windows-Super-God-Mode/README.md

 - Shortcuts to CLSID-based shell folders
 - Shortcuts to named special folders
 - Shortcuts to task links
+- Shortcuts to system settings (ms-settings: links)
+- Shortcuts to deep links
+- Shortcuts to URL protocols
-- CSV files with detailed information about the shortcuts (if `-SaveCSV` is used)
+- CSV files with detailed information about the shortcuts (if not disabled)
-- XML files with shell32.dll content (if `-SaveXML` is used)
+- XML files with shell32.dll content (if not disabled)

 ## Notes

 - Some shortcuts may not work on all Windows versions due to differences in available features.
 - The script does not modify any system settings; it only creates shortcuts to existing Windows features.
+- All parameters and GUI settings are optional.
+The script will run with default settings if the user doesn't change anything.

 ___